 To this end, SaaS can use retargeting to present a range of value offers.
 This might be a simple banner that contains your value proposition, if that proposition is going to be obvious to your target customers (Baremetrics used the simple, “SaaS analytics for Stripe” proposition), or it might involve giving away valuable content.
 Josh Pigford’s final suggestion was to run some “intentional testing” to see what will work for your company.
 No two SaaS tend to be the same or experience the same results.

 There is no denying that content marketing use has exploded, although many companies still seem to struggle with how to implement it effectively.
 According to Content Marketing Institute, 89% of B2B marketers use content marketing, while of those who have seen an increase in content marketing success, 85% attribute that to higher quality and more efficient content creation.

 Content, when done well, works.
 It helps to drive leads and to grow sales by reaching customers at important stages of the buyer’s journey.
+Luckily, you can also hire a content marketing agency for SaaS if you don’t want to create an in-house team and want to trust professionals.
 The key to content success lies in doing a few things well:

 - Knowing who your target customer is and what they’re looking for at any stage.

 - Delivering quality content that answers key pain points the customer has.